jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 That works — but:

-- It loads from Google’s domain, not yours
+- It loads from Google's domain, not yours
 - It fires immediately, delaying your site's render
-- Adds unnecessary JavaScript bloat most sites don’t even use
+- Adds unnecessary JavaScript bloat most sites don't even use

 ## How Do I Stop Google Analytics Slowing Down My Website?

-The solution isn’t to give up analytics — it’s to load it smarter.
+The solution isn't to give up analytics — it's to load it smarter.

-Here’s the approach I use on my own site:
+Here's the approach I use on my own site:

-- **Proxy `gtag.js`** through a Netlify Function, so it loads from your domain instead of Google’s
+- **Proxy `gtag.js`** through a Netlify Function, so it loads from your domain instead of Google's
 - **Delay loading** with `requestIdleCallback()` (or a `setTimeout()` fallback), so it never blocks your content
 - **Keep the tracking ID secure** using a Netlify environment variable
 - **Add cachebusting** to make sure you always serve a fresh copy, even if Google updates the script